ryanklaiber/Possible/README.md

 5. problem solving (begins with using the problem as a then statement and searching for ifs that will produce it, then working backward...)
 6. question answering (utilizes sentences stored after creation to answer questions.
 Each type of question requires different functions)
 7. Pronouns replaced with proper nouns during the independence function (able to be done when pronoun resolution capabilities become close to 100%)
 8. hierarchical computation (running the program in separate locations with partially or completely separate input data - allows for certain locations to utilize full computing power for specialized sets of data, whereas other locations can use the results of the specialized locations as input data as less specialized locations, similar to how scientists gather information and share it, allowing decision makers to make better decisions).

-Notes

-@bip: past tense if-then-can/can’t requires up/downgrading, incorporates time restrictions, part/part-ofs. lifting is to be used 2. @bip: when an action with parts has been completed and the parts were completed earlier and their time has not expired (a prevention for this is required in calculating the pv for the data with parts), 3. @expansions: during the panning for gold function to remove data and trail marks.
-Is lifting the right term for trail marks? data? power value numbers? up/downgrading?
-@bip: action completion overlapping: for pv’s if a=5, b=4, c=3, d=2, abcd=1 and a, b, and c have been completed; if within time limits, d receives pv of abcd (in this case, pv=1).
-It should also gain prevention measures as noted in the lifting notes above.
-@pv: some actions can be completed, within the same actions completion time limit.
-If so, the power value may be constantly altered with passing time.
-Ex.
-Action 1 pv increase is 5 days, and action 1 can be done again within those 5 days.
-If action 1 is done again on day 3 of the 5 days, the action 1 pv increase time is extended until day 8.
-The pv for action 1 during those 5 days is to be constantly increasing.
+9. Fading into oblivion - when the truth value of a sentence reaches a predetermined very small number, the sentence with that truth value attached to it is erased so that logic utilizing it does not proceed.